udacity/create-your-own-adventure/english/adipose/adipose.md

 [Wake Up](awake/awake.md)

-You realize you can't wake up.
+ccccccYou realize you can't wake up.
 Or you are already awake.
 But you must continue because

 winter is coming.